ma-serra/OpenContracts/docs/walkthrough/advanced/write-your-own-extractors.md

 ## Testing Your Custom Extractor

-Follow the async testing patterns described in the [Document Data Extract guide](../../extract_and_retrieval/document_data_extract.md#async-task-decorators):
+Follow the async testing patterns described in the [Data Extraction guide](../../extract_and_retrieval/data_extraction.md#async-task-decorators):

 ```python
 from django.test import TransactionTestCase